mkmik/knot8/README.md

 2. the new upstream.
 3. the common baseline.

-The common baseline can be provided explicitly, but usually you'll rely on the original file having a `knot8.io/base` annotation with a snapshot of the original values that will later become useful as a baseline.
+The common baseline can be provided explicitly, but usually you'll rely on your current file having a `knot8.io/base` annotation with a snapshot of the original values that will later become useful as a baseline.

 ### Linting